-Mark has extensive experience in negotiating and drafting complex nationwide and international logistics and supply chain management contracts involving a wide variety of industries and almost all transportation modes.
-He also has delivered regulatory and federal preemption opinions required for closing of transportation mergers and acquisitions worth billions of dollars, and has obtained necessary regulatory approvals for such transactions.
+Mark has extensive experience in negotiating and drafting complex nationwide and international logistics and supply chain management contracts.
+These agreements have brought predictable pricing and enabled measurable service improvements across a wide variety of industries and almost all transportation modes.
+Mark also has delivered regulatory and federal preemption opinions required for the closing of transportation mergers and acquisitions worth billions of dollars and has obtained necessary regulatory approvals for such transactions.

-Throughout his career, Mark has made presentations before a variety of bar and trade associations, and at in-house client seminars, on the regulatory changes made by significant Federal transportation legislation.
-In his current role as co-chair of the regulatory committee of the Transportation Lawyers Association (TLA), he helps alert the supply-chain bar on the ever-changing requirements of Federal transportation safety regulations.
+Throughout his career, Mark has made presentations before a variety of bar and trade associations as an adjunct law professor and at in-house client seminars on the regulatory changes made by significant Federal transportation legislation.
+In his current role as co-chair of the federal regulatory committee of the Transportation Lawyers Association (TLA), he helps alert the supply-chain bar on the ever-changing requirements of Federal transportation safety regulations.

 - Mark helps clients navigate the procedures and requirements of the Federal Motor Carrier Safety Administration (FMCSA), the Surface Transportation Board (STB) and the Federal Maritime Commission (FMC), among other Federal agencies

 - For over three decades, Mark has advised a major petroleum refining and distributing company in Eastern Canada on U.S. regulation of its affiliates' cross-border trucking and logistics operations, and more recently on U.S. Customs issues arising in those operations

 - Handled a series of successful applications to the Surface Transportation Board (STB) for approval of passenger contract carrier acquisitions by a holding company in which a former CEO of a major bus carrier has been a principal